What is Bevespi Aerosphere and how is it used?

 - anticholinergics (including tiotropium, ipratropium, aclidinium, and umeclidinium)

 - other LABAs (including salmeterol, arformoterol, vilanterol, olodaterol, and indacaterol)

 Know the medicines you take.
 Keep a list of them to show your healthcare provider and pharmacist each time you get a new medicine.

 How should I use BEVESPI AEROSPHERE?

-Read the step-by-step instructions for using BEVESPI AEROSPHERE at the end of this Medication Guide.
+Read the step-by-step instructions for using BEVESPI AEROSPHERE at the end of this Patient Information.

 - Do not use BEVESPI AEROSPHERE unless your healthcare provider has taught you how to use the inhaler and you understand how to use it correctly.

-- Use BEVESPI AEROSPHERE exactly as your healthcare provider tells you to use it.
+- Use BEVESPI AEROSPHERE exactly as prescribed.
 Do not use BEVESPI AEROSPHERE more often than prescribed.

 - Use 2 inhalations of BEVESPI AEROSPHERE, 2 times each day (in the morning and in the evening).